amolkokje/terraform_vsphere/README.md

 ## modules/linux_dhcp
 Module to deploy a linux VM with DHCP.
 You only need to specify an empty network interface.

+## modules/linux_dhcp_script
+Module to deploy a linux VM with DHCP.
+You only need to specify an empty network interface.
+VM Customization is performed using a bash script.

 ## Limitations:
 * Unable to pass JSON/map variables to modules.
 Can only pass string variables.
 * Cannot interpolate variables i.e. cannot construct variables from other variables.